AnkitKumar0718/Dummy_Data-Employees_List/README.md

 # Dummy Data Employees List

-This is a single-page application that displays a list of users fetched from an API.
+This is a single-page frontend application that displays a list of users fetched from an API.
 The application supports infinite scrolling, pagination, sorting, and filtering.
+This application is built using Reactjs,redux toolkit and tailwind css.

 ## Features